ngircd/ngircd/README.md

 ## Status

-The development of ngIRCd started back in 2001 and in the meantime it should be quite feature-complete and stable to be used as a daemon in real-world IRC networks.
+Development of *ngIRCd* started back in 2001: The server has been written from scratch in C, tries to follow all relevant standards, and is not based on the forefather, the daemon of the IRCNet.

-It is not the goal of ngIRCd to implement all the nasty behaviors of the original ircd, but to implement most of the useful commands and semantics specified by the RFCs that are used by existing clients.
+It is not the goal of ngIRCd to implement all the nasty behaviors of the original `ircd` or corner-cases in the RFCs, but to implement most of the useful commands and semantics that are used by existing clients.

+*ngIRCd* is used as the daemon in real-world in-house and public IRC networks and included in the package repositories of various operating systems.

 ## Features (or: why use ngIRCd?)